tlbkubheka/travel-api/README.md

 ```

 ## How AI Was Used
-- AI (ChatGPT) was used to design the schema, plan architecture, refactor code for best practices, and generate initial service and resolver logic.
+- AI (ChatGPT) was used to refactor code for best practices, and generate initial service.
 AI also suggested test cases and helped debug TypeScript/Jest/ESM compatibility issues.
 All code was reviewed and adapted for clarity and maintainability.
+I used VS code which has Copilot and that was useful sometimes with code suggestion.